InteropIO/finsemble-seed/src/samples/appLauncher/README.md

 ## AppLauncher

 ### Overview
 This is a menu that will launch components.
-It filters components based on a "mode" property in the component's config.
-This may be revisted in the future.
+The App Launcher is a single window that is spawned by the toolbar in the background.
+By default, it is hidden.
+When the 'Apps' button is clicked, the menu shows itself on the appropriate monitor; it will hide itself when the window loses focus.

+The list of launchable apps is are pulled from *configs/componentList.json*.
+If `components['foreign']['App Launcher'].launchableByUser` is `true`, it will be included in the App Launcher.

 ### What it looks like
 ![](./screenshot.png)